BobKuczewski/JDCE/README.md

 ## QUICK TUTORIAL

-In this tutorial we will build a few simple circuits.
+In this tutorial we will build a simple circuit.
 First we need to learn about pin numbers so that wires can be properly connected.
 On all chips there is a small dot near pin 1.
 When in the edit mode, this dot appears in the upper left corner of the chip because